home | what's new | other sitescontact | about

 many in Summerland are still worldly and materialistic in their thinking

 There’s a lot to do in Summerland.
 It’s a virtual mecca of activities, entertainment, all sorts of pleasurable things to do.
 One could spend years going to concerts, walking on a beach, hiking in the mountains, traveling far and near, playing sports, sailing, visiting art galleries, learning gourmet cooking, horse-back riding, studying at universities, on and on.
 So, what’s the downside of this full-daytimer?
-While all this animation is very good, if non-stop recreation becomes an end in itself in Summerland, we will eventually face “existential crisis”.
+While all this animation is very good, if non-stop recreation, or materialism, becomes an end in itself in Summerland, we will eventually face “existential crisis”.
 See more discussion in the “500 tape-recorded messages from the other side.”

 be careful who you take advice from

-Everyone you’ll meet in Summerland will be friendly and would be willing to help you.
-However, because the majority there are often not so spiritually mature and wise, they will tell you what they know, or think they know, which isn’t much, but it could embroil you in fruitless and even harmful endeavor.
+Everyone you’ll meet in Summerland will be friendly and willing to help you.
+However, because the majority there are often not so spiritually mature and wise, they will burden you with what they know, or think they know, which isn’t much, but this could embroil you in fruitless and even harmful endeavor.
 This caution must be extended, possibly, even to one’s closest relatives, and even to those who call themselves teachers or guides.
-This is a problem, and one will need to guard one’s sensibilities.
-As stated, everyone you meet their will be friendly, but, we would do well to recall the dictum of George Orwell (which always makes me smile):
+This is a big problem and one will need to guard one’s sensibilities.
+See much more discussion in the "Emerson" article.

-organized religion does not rule in Summerland
+organized religion does not rule, and has absolutely no say, in Summerland

 Summerland is spiritually oriented, not religious in nature.
 There are no visible icons or trappings to remind one of the Earth’s ecclesiasticism.
 There are no churches, or the like, in Summerland - well, there are, but not in the good neighborhoods.
 There are “religious ghettos” where the “true faithful” still gather with ministers, priests, etc., but only until each believer, each in his or her own time, wakes up to the fact that this is not what God requires.
 Religion is something that one needs to “grow out of” in Summerland, and we’ll want to stay clear of it.